Mijakovići

 Sliding Scale

 Each person pays according to their means.
-Those who pay more make it possible for others to come.
+Those who contribute more strengthen the infrastructure and the continuity of the residency.

 Samodoprinos